 Other benefit options when SDI benefits run out:

-If your disability is projected to last longer than the 39- or 52-week program limit, you may also want to look into other programs.
+If your disability is projected to last longer than the 39- or 52-week program limit, you may want to look into other programs designed to support individuals with long-term disabilities:

-• Social Security Disability Insurance (SSDI) This program, administered by the Social Security Administration, provides financial support to individuals who are unable to work due to a severe, long-term, or permanent disability.
-However, SSDI benefits can be difficult to qualify for and typically include an individual's work history, the nature and severity of their disability, and their inability to perform substantial gainful activity.
-And if approved, the average benefit amount may be challenging to live on.23
+• Social Security Disability Insurance (SSDI): As noted above, this program from the Social Security Administration provides financial support to individuals who are unable to work due to a severe, long-term, or permanent disability.23 SSDI is specifically intended for people with long-term disabilities that are expected to prevent them from working for a year or more.
+However, it is important to know that SSDI benefits can be difficult to qualify for and typically include an individual's work history, the nature and severity of their disability, and their inability to perform substantial gainful activity.
+And if approved, the average benefit amount may be challenging to live on.

 Guardian can help you get long term disability protection